fpelaezt/devops/AWS/aws-certifications/architect/6-VPC.md

     * To use the following must be done
       * Configure a Route Table with the private subnet to direct Internet-bound traffic to the NAT
       * Allocate an EIP and associated with the NAT
+    * Do not support traffic between peered VPC's

 * Virtual Private Gateways (VPGs) / Customer Gateways (CGWs) / Virtual Private Networks (VPNs)
   * VPGs/CGWs allows connections of a corporate network to the VPC